reyanalam/Summarizer/README.md

 # AI Web Scraper

-This is a simple AI-powered web scraper that fetches the content of a given URL, extracts meaningful text, and summarizes it.
+This is a AI agent that scraps and fetches the content of a given URL, extracts meaningful text, and summarizes it.

 ## Installation